Solid: Glass ceramics

 Glass-ceramic materials share many properties with both non-crystalline glasses and crystalline ceramics.
 They are formed as a glass, and then partially crystallized by heat treatment, producing both amorphous and crystalline phases so that crystalline grains are embedded within a non-crystalline intergranular phase.

-Glass-ceramics are used to make cookware (originally known by the brand name CorningWare) and stovetops that have both high resistance to thermal shock and extremely low permeability to liquids.
+Glass-ceramics are used to make cookware (originally known by the brand name CorningWare) and stovetops that have high resistance to thermal shock and extremely low permeability to liquids.
 The negative coefficient of thermal expansion of the crystalline ceramic phase can be balanced with the positive coefficient of the glassy phase.
 At a certain point (~70% crystalline) the glass-ceramic has a net coefficient of thermal expansion close to zero.
 This type of glass-ceramic exhibits excellent mechanical properties and can sustain repeated and quick temperature changes up to 1000 °C.

 Glass ceramics may also occur naturally when lightning strikes the crystalline (e.g. quartz) grains found in most beach sand.
 In this case, the extreme and immediate heat of the lightning (~2500 °C) creates hollow, branching rootlike structures called fulgurite via fusion.